County-Health-Rankings-and-Roadmaps/snapshot/README.md

 # snapshot
-attempt to replicate CHRR county-level snapshot using RShiny
+A simplified version of the CHRR county-level snapshot using RShiny

 currently accessible here: https://hannaheow.shinyapps.io/snapshot/